-- 4.1 You can apply to change courses at the University, with some exceptions: - you can't transfer to a Level 5 Diploma if you are a Year 3 student or a student on the BA (Hons) in Architecture;

-- you can't transfer between Level 5 Diplomas in different subject areas, or transfer to a Level 5 Diploma after you have completed the same qualification in another subject area; and - you can't transfer from a Level 4 or Level 6 short course to a Level 5 Diploma or undergraduate degree. - 4.2 We don't automatically approve requests to change course.
+- 4.1 You can apply to change courses at the University, with some exceptions: - you can't transfer to a Level 5 Diploma if you are a Year 3 student or a student on the BA (Hons) in Architecture; - you can't transfer between Level 5 Diplomas in different subject areas, or transfer to a Level 5 Diploma after you have completed the same qualification in another subject area; and - you can't transfer from a Level 4 or Level 6 short course to any other course provided by the University. - You may not be able to transfer to a Level 5 Diploma from courses accredited by a professional, statutory or regulatory body (PSRB) where the relevant accreditation precludes this, the University will advise if this applies to your course. - 4.2 We don't automatically approve requests to change course.
 Before we approve a change of course, we need to be confident that you would be able to make a success of the change.
 These are the things we consider if you ask to change courses: - Is there a place available for you on the new course?
 If the course you want to change to is full, we wouldn't approve a change. - When have you asked to change course?
 We're more likely to approve a change of course for you if you make your request in the first four weeks of a new academic year.
 If you make a request to change after this point, you may need to complete your current unit or the full year of study before we can consider your request. - How much work have you completed on your current course?
-A change to a new course may be more complicated if you have already completed more than one year of study on your current course. - What aptitude can you show us for the type of work you'll be expected to complete on your new course? - Would we need to put in extra support for you if you changed courses, and if so, what type of support? - Are you in good academic standing?
+A change to a new course may be more complicated if you have already completed more than one year of study on your current course, or if you are a PGT student and have already completed more than 60 credits of study on a Masters programme of study. - What aptitude can you show us for the type of work you'll be expected to complete on your new course?

+- Would we need to put in extra support for you if you changed courses, and if so, what type of support? - Are you in good academic standing?
 Good academic standing means that you have completed and passed any units you have submitted work for or are due to submit work for.
 We wouldn't approve your request to change courses if you have any Fail or Marginal Fail marks on your current course.
 This includes provisional marks in other words, marks which have not yet been confirmed by an assessment board.
 The only circumstance where we would normally waive this requirement is where we have approved a transfer to a new course for which you are repeating a year of study.